frejos/openhab-wizlighting/README.md

 Enabling heart-beats causes the refresh-interval to be ignored.
 If heart-beats are not enabled, the channels are only updated when polled at the set interval and thus will be slightly delayed wrt changes made to the bulb state outside of the binding (ie, via the WiZ app).

 **NOTE:** While the bulb's IP address is needed for initial manual configuration, this binding _does not_ require you to use a static IP for each bulb.
 After initial discovery or setup, the binding will automatically search for and re-match bulbs with changed IP addresses by MAC address once every hour.

-WiFi Socket thing parameters:
+Thing parameters:

 | Parameter ID | Parameter Type | Mandatory | Description | Default |
 |--------------|----------------|------|------------------|-----|